The role of a journalist is to research, shape and share relevant information and memorable stories with readers.

 We’ve talked about repurposing articles and blog posts in the past.
 We’ve covered how to transform text into a visually compelling story, and we talked with Will Blunt, founder of Blogger Sidekick, about making superb infographics for your blog.

 Both posts are fantastic and I encourage you to read them, but today let’s take a step backwards and return to the basics.
 I want to talk about how to use the Visualized Article Layout to repurpose any piece of written content into a beautiful and engaging infographic.
+And if you want to follow along, you can start by creating a free Piktochart account to try our infographic maker.

 The Mise-En-Place: Preparing for the Roadmap Layout